KaimingTao/Think-Kendo/checklist_after_practice.md

 - Check Shinai & Bokutou is packed
     - Check Shinai & Bokutou are in good condition
 - Fold Gi and Hakama
-- think and write down the things learnt today
+- Think and write down the things learnt today